bulib/dataWebsite/manage/writing-a-dmp.md

 ## Maintain Your DMP

+<<suggestion:restructured paragraph below>>
-Once you have an final version of your data management plan you will want to share it with your team, laboratory, or others.
-Your DMP is only useful if your colleagues can understand it.
+Once you have the final version of your data management plan you will want to share it with your team, laboratory, or others.
+However, your DMP is only useful if your colleagues can understand it.
+As your project evolves, remember to keep the DMP current and useful.
 Finally, you should periodically review your DMP to ensure you're continuing to meet the needs of your research.
-As your project evolves, remember to keep the DMP current and useful.
 Data management plans are living documents!